 The most important stage in establishing a legal entity is drawing up the only constitutive document, which is a Charter of the company.
 A competently drafted Charter allows the reduction of risks of arguments among the shareholders and provides protection of their rights.
 According to Russian legislation, the Charter must contain the name of the LLC, a legal address, information about incorporated management bodies, their authority and decision-making procedure, information about withdrawing from the LLC and its consequences, rules of transfer of shares to third parties and other information which is contemplated by the Russian Law on Limited Liability Companies.

 Decision about company foundation

 Before applying for a registration, the possible taxing system should be considered.
-It is possible to apply for the Simplified System of taxation during 30 days after the primary registration.
+Usually companies use the general tax system or a simplified one.
+It is possible to apply for the simplified system of taxation during 30 days after the primary registration.

 Russian legislation provides a close-ended list of documents which are needed for registration: